-This one day conference will cover topics that include: an introduction to the arts and science internship program, cover letters, interviews, navigating your work term, and special appearances from some of our dedicated employers who will provide tips related to internships.
-You will also have the chance to hear from senior co-op students.
+This one day conference will cover topics that include: an introduction to co-op at the Mount, cover letters, interviews, navigating your work term, and special appearances from some of our dedicated employers who will provide tips related to co-op.
+You will also have the chance to hear from senior co-op students who completed the co-op program.